TRAIL NEWS:

 Katie Maples (she/her)

-Katie Maples has an undergraduate degree in chemistry from St. Olaf College, a teaching certificate from Lawrence University, and a master in science education from UW-River Falls.
+Katie Maples has an undergraduate degree in chemistry from St. Olaf College, a teaching certificate from Lawrence University, and a masters in science education from UW-River Falls.
 Before moving back home to Sturgeon Bay and beginning her decade-long career as a science teacher at Sevastopol High School, Katie worked at Accenture as a computer programmer.
-She recently transitioned to the post of business manager at Northern Sky Theater.
+She has been the business manager at Northern Sky Theater since 2021.
 Katie serves on Crossroads’ finance committee.

 Gretchen-Recupero-Schmelzer